HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 content="objectType"
 ```

- For Dynatrace Version 1.269 or above,Use the below matches
+ For Dynatrace Version 1.269 or above, use the below matches:
 ```
 matchesPhrase(content, "objectType")
 ```